thebkv/bkv/esther02.md

 Esther 2 shows how your life can be prepared for a responsibility you cannot yet see.

-Nothing in this chapter looks like the beginning of a great deliverance.

-Esther is an orphan being raised by Mordecai among Jews living under Persian rule.
-Then she is taken into the king's house with other young women after Vashti has been removed.
+Esther is an orphan being raised by Mordecai when she is taken into the king's house.
+She eventually becomes queen of Persia, although no one in the palace knows that she is Jewish.
+Nothing has happened yet that would explain why a Jewish woman being queen might matter.

-Mordecai cannot control what happens to her there.
-He walks every day before the court of the women's house:

-> “to know how Esther did, and what should become of her.”

-Esther receives favor.
-She listens to Hegai's counsel, goes through the preparations required by the court, and eventually comes before Ahasuerus.

-The king chooses her.

-The orphaned Jewish girl becomes queen of Persia.

-Yet the most important thing about Esther remains unknown inside the palace.

-> “Esther had not shewed her people nor her kindred”

-She has a crown.

-She has access to the king.

-She has a position from which she may eventually be able to act.

-But no one yet knows why any of this will matter.

-Then the chapter seems to change subjects.

-Mordecai is sitting at the king's gate when he discovers that two royal officials, Bigthan and Teresh, are planning to kill Ahasuerus.
-Mordecai tells Esther.
-Esther tells the king in Mordecai's name.
-The matter is investigated, the plot is confirmed, and the event is written in the royal chronicles.
+Then Mordecai discovers a plot to kill the king.
+He reports it through Esther, the plot is stopped, and Mordecai's service is written in the royal chronicles.
+He receives no reward.
+The story simply moves on.

-Then nothing happens.

-Mordecai is not elevated.

-He is not publicly honored.

-The chapter simply records his faithfulness and moves on.

-These two unfinished events belong together.

-Esther has been placed near the king.

-Mordecai's service has been placed in the king's records.

-Neither has yet reached its purpose.
+Both of these things will matter later.

-Several years later, Haman will receive authority to destroy the Jews.
-Esther's position will suddenly matter because she belongs to the people marked for death.

-And on the night before Haman intends to ask for Mordecai's execution, the king will be unable to sleep.
-The chronicles will be opened, and this forgotten act will be read aloud.
+Years after Esther receives the crown, Haman will obtain authority to destroy the Jews.
+Suddenly Esther's position near the king will matter because she belongs to the people marked for death.
+And on the night before Haman intends to ask for Mordecai's execution, the king will open those old chronicles and discover that Mordecai was never rewarded.

-Esther 2 therefore teaches the disciple something that can be difficult to recognize while it is happening.

-You may not understand the purpose of what God is forming in your life while it is being formed.

-A responsibility may seem unrelated to anything important.

-A faithful act may appear to accomplish very little.

-Something you did rightly may receive no recognition at all.
+Esther 2 therefore gives the disciple a very ordinary kind of encouragement. **You do not always know what today's faithfulness is preparing you for.**

-Esther does not yet know what being queen will require of her.
+Mordecai does not save the king because he knows it will eventually save his own life.
+Esther does not yet know what becoming queen will require of her.
+They simply live faithfully inside the part of the story they can see.

-Mordecai does not know when the record bearing his name will be opened again.

-The purpose becomes visible later.

-That is different from saying that every hardship is secretly preparing us for promotion, or that every forgotten good deed will eventually receive public recognition.
-Esther makes no such promise.
+This does not mean every difficulty is secretly preparing us for promotion or that every good deed will eventually receive public recognition.
+Esther gives us something more useful than that.
+There are times when the purpose of a season, a relationship, a responsibility, or an act of faithfulness becomes visible only later.

-Its pattern is more grounded.

-**Be faithful in the part of the story you can see.**

-Esther receives the help available to her.

-Mordecai continues watching over Esther.

-Mordecai protects the king when he learns of the plot.

-Esther makes sure the truth is reported in Mordecai's name.

-They do what the present moment requires without knowing how those actions will connect to what comes later.

-The disciple often discovers God's preparation the same way Esther reveals it:

-afterward.
+Esther 2 ends before that later moment arrives.

+There is now a Jewish queen in the palace whose identity is hidden, and there is a faithful act in the king's records that has apparently been forgotten.

+Chapter 3 brings the crisis that will eventually reveal why both matter.

 ---